-To strengthen the domestic financial infrastructure, multicurrency foreign currency settlement platforms in line with international standards have been established.
-This improves remittance efficiency and reduces foreign exchange settlement risk.
+To strengthen the domestic financial infrastructure, multicurrency foreign currency settlement platforms that meet international standards have been established.
+This improves remittance efficiency and significantly reduces customer remittance costs, bank operating costs, and foreign exchange settlement risk.

 Vibrant Lifestyle

 Taiwan is a hospitable, fun place to live with wonderful spots to relax and travel.
 We warmly welcome everyone to visit and enjoy the diverse experiences this island has to offer.